 Patients with foot problems should be referred to a podiatrist for regular evaluation and treatment.

-Neurologic examination Introduction to the Neurologic Examination The neurologic examination begins with careful observation of the patient entering the examination area and continues during history taking.
-The patient should be assisted as little as possible... read more for older patients is similar to that for any adult.
+Neurologic examination Introduction to the Neurologic Examination The purpose of the neurologic examination is to establish whether the patient’s brain, special senses, spinal cord, peripheral nerves, and muscle and skin receptors are functioning normally... read more for older patients is similar to that for any adult.
 However, nonneurologic disorders that are common among older people may complicate this examination.
 For example, visual and hearing deficits may impede evaluation of cranial nerves, and periarthritis (inflammation of tissues around a joint) in certain joints, especially shoulders and hips, may interfere with evaluation of motor function.

 Signs detected during the examination must be considered in light of the patient’s age, history, and other findings.
 Symmetric findings, such as diminished ankle jerks and decreased distal vibration sensation, unaccompanied by functional loss and other neurologic symptoms and signs may be noted in older patients.
 Clinicians must decide whether these findings justify a detailed evaluation to check for a neurologic lesion.
 Patients should be reevaluated periodically for functional changes, asymmetry, and new symptoms.